 File Photo: Bags of sugar are stacked inside the government food outlet in Cairo, Egypt.
 Reuters

-Egypt is currently working on increasing its agricultural land through a land reclamation program aiming to cover approximately 3.5 million feddans.
+Egypt is currently working on increasing its agricultural production through a land reclamation programme aimed at restoring 3.5 million feddans.

 In March, Egypt raised procurement prices for the current season’s local sugar beets by EGP 75 per ton to encourage farmers to cultivate more.